 To contact the Legal Ombudsman telephone 0300 555 0333, email email@example.com or write to PO BOX 6806, Wolverhampton, WV19WJ.
 Alternatively, you can find more information by visiting www.legalombudsman.org.uk

-Finally, we stress that if you raise an issue of concern with us we will try and resolve it but this procedure is in place to ensure that if you have a concern it will be reviewed by us and thereafter by the Legal Ombudsman if necessary.
+Finally, we stress if you raise an issue of concern with us we will try and resolve it but this procedure is in place to ensure if you have a concern it can be reviewed by us and after us by the Legal Ombudsman if necessary.

 We always welcome any feedback which will help us to improve our service.